ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 In short the Program Manager is the glue between all of the self-organizing teams.
 As a result, all Rangers that we interviewed feel strongly that the whole program would fall apart without the PM’s ardent support.
 Therefore, you may want to consider a similar role at your organization whose sole purpose is to keep your own highly-distributed, self-organizing teams moving forward toward the same organizational goals.

-> **DONE:EDWARD** - **DougE: This whole subsection seems to contradict the central these of "self-organizing teams".
-Might wanna REALLY explicate this carefully.**

 ### Project maintenance

 The Rangers’ mandate is really to fill gaps (holes, not craters) in ALM knowledge and tooling.
 As such, we are set up to create enhancements and guidance efficiently and then move on with other projects.
 Because of this, there is simply no bandwidth, by design, for project maintenance.
 Once released, Ranger solutions are available so long as they are relevant, and, when they no longer are, the old solution is usually retired and a new one created.
 Long term maintenance on projects just isn’t there, and many Rangers would like to see a change in this area.